 To find out if you are eligible, you must complete an application.

 You can learn more about how to apply for MassHealth for seniors or those who need long-term-care or to MassHealth, the Health Safety Net, or the Children's Medical Security Plan.
-If you need completing the application, you can find assistance in your area.
+If you need help completing the application, you can find assistance in your area.

 Basic requirements for coverage